 John 14:23.
 Jesus answered and said to him, “If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.”

-So, He is providing the blueprint to everyone in order to be transparent and authentic of how he plans to eradicate evil.
+So, in order to be transparent and authentic, He is providing the blueprint of how He plans to eradicate evil to everyone.
 Moreover, He is giving us a definition for good and evil so that we won’t be confused.
 Here it is: Good is Self-sacrificing Love, and Evil is Selfishness.

 The Bible writers make some audacious claims about this God, saying that He is a superhuman being that is beyond our understanding (Isaiah 55:8, 9).
 He can do all things (Job 42:2).
 He knows everything (Psalm 147:4, 5).
 He is everywhere (Psalm 139:7-10).
 But most importantly, it says that God is good (Exodus 33:19).
 It says that He is love (1 John 4:8).
 It says that He is perfect (Matthew 5:48).
 It says that He is holy (1 Peter 1:16).
 These are not just character traits, but actual defining elements of who He is.